Yes. No. Maybe. Are You Struggling with Indecision?

-Has there eveYes no Yes.
-No. Maybe.
-Are You Struggling with Indecision?r been a time when you were faced with indecision…when it was really difficult to make that decision…
+Has there ever been a time when you were faced with indecision…when it was really difficult to make that decision…

 Who can struggle with indecision?
 Everybody.
 That’s right.
 Everybody can be indecisive at one point or another…about something big or something small.
 Some decisions are hard to make.
 For some people, making any kind of decision is hard.
 For most of us though, the hardest decisions can cause the biggest delays…just because there is so much emotion attached to making that decision.